deepikagandla7456/Quiz-App-With-Timer/README.md

 ## Requirements

 - A modern web browser (Chrome, Firefox, Edge, etc.)
-- No installation needed – just open the HTML file.
+- No installation is needed – just open the HTML file.

 ---